You’ve got questions, we’ve got answers. Read on!

 What are the age requirements for your whitewater rafting trips?

-The minimum age requirement is 8 years old on our motorized rafting trips, and 12 years old on our oar-powered trips.
+The minimum age requirement is 8 years old on our motorized rafting trips and 12 years old on our oar-powered trips.
 There is no upper age limit for our rafting trips.
-Regardless of age, it’s important to understand the physical nature of these trips, please review the FAQ titled “Is this trip strenuous?” for more details.
+Regardless of age, it’s essential to understand the physical nature of these trips.
+Please review the FAQ titled “Is this trip strenuous?” for more details.

 Is this trip strenuous?

-Yes, most of our trips are moderately strenuous as they are outdoor activities with exposure to the elements. *Trips that require a hike in or hike out on the Bright Angel Trail are dramatically more difficult and considered very strenuous.
+Yes, most of our trips are moderately strenuous as they are outdoor activities with exposure to the elements.
+Trips that require a hike-in or hike-out of the canyon on the Bright Angel Trail are dramatically more difficult and considered very strenuous.

-Please review an example of the Acknowledgement of Risk form that we require all of our guests to sign before participating.
+Inclement weather and/or changing river conditions can increase the strenuousness of on and off-river aspects of the trip.
+Please review an example of the Acknowledgement of Risk form that we require all guests to sign before participating.

 What happens if there is an emergency at home while I’m on the river?